 Introduction: In this article, Gena Philibert-Ortega urges family historians on Veterans Day to interview their family’s veterans to preserve their stories.
-Gena is a genealogist and author of the book “From the Family Kitchen.”
+Gena is a genealogist and author of the book “”

 Pursuing a family history means that you will have regrets.
 It’s inevitable.
 Many researchers wish they were interested in genealogy when they were younger.
 Some lament they didn’t cite their sources when they began their search.
 One of their biggest regrets is not asking questions of the older generation when they had the chance.

 Veterans Day reminds me of one of my genealogy-related regrets.
 I regret I didn’t interview my dad about his Vietnam-era military service when I had the chance.
 Yes, we do know some information about that service via his grandsons, who asked questions.
 I have his DD214.
 I even have a scrapbook that he kept that includes a few photos he took during his time in the military.
 But because I, like so many others, wrongly believed there was time, I didn’t ask the questions I should have while he was alive.